hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_3/lectures_from_colombo_to_almora/145_bhakti_1.md

 Leave inimical thoughts aside if you want to have permanent Bhakti.
 Hatred is a thing which greatly impedes the course of Bhakti, and the man who hates none reaches God.
 Even then the devotion for one's own ideal is necessary.
-Hanumân says, "Vishnu and Râma, I know, are one and the same, but after all, the lotus-eyed Rama is my best treasure."
+Hanumān says, "Vishnu and Rāma, I know, are one and the same, but after all, the lotus-eyed Rama is my best treasure."
 The peculiar tendencies with which a person is born must remain with him.
 That is the chief reason why the world cannot be of one religion — and